thedersen/backbone.validation/README.md

       msg: 'Please enter an email address'
     },{
       pattern: 'email',
       msg: 'Please enter a valid email'
     }]
   }
 });
 ```

-## Using form validation
+## Using form+model validation

 The philosophy behind this way of using the plugin, is that you should be able to reuse your validation rules both to validate your model and to validate form input, as well as providing a simple way of notifying users about errors when they are populating forms.